 The main SEO ranking factors - 2007 style

-I have retained this summary from previous versions of this post since it can help newbies understand the SEO ranking factors better.
-I have used the summary below of the main on and off-page SEO factors based on v2 ranking factors report on my training courses and books for a long time since they give a one page snapshot.
+For historical interest and to make this post more actionable, I have retained this summary from previous versions of this post since it could help newbies understand the SEO ranking factors better since it mentions specific ranking factors.
+I have used the summary below of the main on and off-page SEO factors based on v2 ranking factors report on my training courses and books for a long time since they give a one-page snapshot.
 I continue to do so before showing the newer data since it shows the relative importance of factors like the title tag well and the relative unimportance of the meta keywords...

 - <title> tag = 4.9/5

 - Keyword in headings = <h1> = 3.1, <h2> = 2.8

 - Keyword in document name = 2.8